Natalie Teeger:Describe Hey, That's My Line! Here.

-- Kafuka stole Itoshiki-sensei's catchphrase "I'm in despair!"
+- Kafuka has been known to steal Itoshiki-sensei's catchphrase "I'm in despair!"
 Having his catchphrase stolen becomes a running gag in season two.
-Though, he tends to take it pretty well.
+You'd expect it to leave him in despair but he tends to take it pretty well.

 - A variation also occurs in the Hot Springs Episode, after the barrier between the men's and the women's halves falls down.
 Itoshiki-sensei shrieks and covers himself and one of the girls says, "That should be our reaction."

 - Negima!?: Three different character, including the narrator, stole Motsu the frog's catchphrase "in a good way."